tstranex/u2f/README.md

 Ignore the SSL warning (due to the self-signed certificate for localhost).
 You can then test registering and authenticating using your token.

+## Changelog

+- 2016-12-18: The package has been updated to work with the new U2F Javascript 1.1 API specification.
+This causes some breaking changes.

+  `SignRequest` has been replaced by `WebSignRequest` which now includes multiple registrations.
+This is useful when the user has multiple devices registered since you can now authenticate against any of them with a single request.

+  `WebRegisterRequest` has been introduced, which should generally be used instead of using `RegisterRequest` directly.
+It includes the list of existing registrations with the new registration request.
+If the user's device already matches one of the existing registrations, it will refuse to re-register.

+  `Challenge.RegisterRequest` has been replaced by `NewWebRegisterRequest`.

 ## License

 The Go FIDO U2F Library is licensed under the MIT License.